feliperent/advdatafinal/README.md

 # advdatafinal

-IN014 Advanced Data Processing and Analysis final project.
-Felipe Rentería Zuleta, 2026.
+Advanced Data Processing and Analysis final project.

 A medallion data pipeline on 20 US stocks predicting 5-day directional returns, with a RAG layer over SEC filings for explainability.